goschtl/zope/zope2book/trunk/source/AppendixA.rst

 Both the 'mime' and 'boundry' tags have the same attributes.

-XXX Here we need to continue
+- encode=string

-  encode=string -- MIME Content-Transfer-Encoding header, defaults
+  MIME Content-Transfer-Encoding header, defaults to 'base64'.
-  to 'base64'.
 Valid encoding options include 'base64', 'quoted-printable', 'uuencode', 'x-uuencode', 'uue', 'x-uue', and '7bit'.
 If the 'encode' attribute is set to '7bit' no encoding is done on the block and the data is assumed to be in a valid MIME format.

+- type=string

-  type=string -- MIME Content-Type header.
+  MIME Content-Type header.

+- type_expr=string

-  type_expr=string -- MIME Content-Type header as a variable expression.
+  MIME Content-Type header as a variable expression.
 You cannot use both 'type' and 'type_expr'.

+- name=string

-  name=string -- MIME Content-Type header name.
+  MIME Content-Type header name.

+- name_expr=string

-  name_expr=string -- MIME Content-Type header name as a variable expression.
+  MIME Content-Type header name as a variable expression.
 You cannot use both 'name' and 'name_expr'.

+- disposition=string

-  disposition=string -- MIME Content-Disposition header.
+  MIME Content-Disposition header.

+- disposition_expr=string

-  disposition_expr=string -- MIME Content-Disposition header as a variable expression.
+  MIME Content-Disposition header as a variable expression.
 You cannot use both 'disposition' and 'disposition_expr'.

+- filename=string

-  filename=string -- MIME Content-Disposition header filename.
+  MIME Content-Disposition header filename.

+- filename_expr=string

-  filename_expr=string -- MIME Content-Disposition header filename
-  as a variable expression.
+  MIME Content-Disposition header filename as a variable expression.
 You cannot use both 'filename' and 'filename_expr'.

+- skip_expr=string

-  skip_expr=string -- A variable expression that if true, skips the block.
+  A variable expression that if true, skips the block.
 You can use this attribute to selectively include MIME blocks.

 Examples
 --------